Chart Color Schemes

 Middle Park displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Middle Park's dwelling structures, as per the latest Census, consisted of 14.9% houses and 85.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's figures of 8.7% houses and 91.3% other dwellings.
+Middle Park's dwelling structure, as recorded in the latest Census, consisted of 14.9% houses and 85.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Melbourne metro had 8.7% houses and 91.3% other dwellings.
 Home ownership in Middle Park stood at 42.1%, with mortgaged dwellings at 25.1% and rented ones at 32.7%.
-The median monthly mortgage repayment was $3,467, exceeding Melbourne metro's average of $2,170.
-Median weekly rent in Middle Park was recorded at $602, compared to Melbourne metro's $420.
+The median monthly mortgage repayment was $3,467, higher than Melbourne metro's average of $2,170.
+Median weekly rent in Middle Park was $602, compared to Melbourne metro's $420.
 Nationally, Middle Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing